Solar Panel Cost in Maryland (2023 Local Savings Guide)

 One of the most useful metrics for determining the value of solar for your property is the estimated solar panel payback period, which is the time it will take for offset energy rates provided by your panels to pay for the entire system.

-The average payback period in Maryland is 13 years, which is slightly longer than the national average of 12 years.
-Most MD homeowners pay their systems off with savings between 10 and 16 years.
+The average payback period in Maryland is 11 years, which is right in line with the national average.
+Most MD homeowners pay their systems off with savings between 8 and 14 years.

 Using a solar calculator or having a reputable solar installer estimate your payback period will determine not only how long it will take you to recuperate what you spend on your system but also your expected savings long term.
 After the panels pay for themselves, you’ll enjoy additional savings for the rest of the 25+ years of expected system performance.

-The average total savings after the payback period in Maryland is $21,395.
-If your payback period is longer than 16 years, your total return on investment (ROI) will be lower.
+The average total savings after the payback period in Maryland is $34,212 (these are NET savings).
+If your payback period is longer than 14 years, your total return on investment (ROI) will be lower.

 In an effort to incentivize solar conversion, many states have mandated net metering or an energy buy-back program.